-- Testing the partner for the above positive disorder(s) and genetic counseling are recommended. - Please note that for female carriers of X-linked diseases, follow-up testing of a male partner is not indicated. - CGG repeat analysis of FMR1 for fragile X syndrome is not performed on males as repeat expansion of premutation alleles is not expected in the male germline. - Individuals of Asian, African, Hispanic and Mediterranean ancestry should also be screened for hemoglobinopathies by CBC and hemoglobin electrophoresis. - Consideration of residual risk by ethnicity after a negative carrier screen is recommended for the other diseases on the panel, especially in the case of a positive family history for a specific disorder.
+- An alpha-thalassemia duplication allele is generally considered to be a benign polymorphism.
+Testing the partner for beta-thalassemia is recommended in order to rule out the possibility of being a thalassemia intermedia carrier couple.
+Genetic counseling is recommended. - Please note that for female carriers of X-linked diseases, follow-up testing of a male partner is not indicated. - CGG repeat analysis of FMR1 for fragile X syndrome is not performed on males as repeat expansion of premutation alleles is not expected in the male germline. - Individuals of Asian, African, Hispanic and Mediterranean ancestry should also be screened for hemoglobinopathies by CBC and hemoglobin electrophoresis. - Consideration of residual risk by ethnicity after a negative carrier screen is recommended for the other diseases on the panel, especially in the case of a positive family history for a specific disorder.